pmanzoni/pythonMQTT_062018/MQTT Lab 1.md

 # Block 0: the client

-For the experiment you will use the  (https://www.google.com/chrome/) and the MQTT Lens extension (https://chrome.google.com/webstore/search/mqttlens)
+For the experiment you will use the Chrome browser (https://www.google.com/chrome/) and the MQTT Lens extension (https://chrome.google.com/webstore/search/mqttlens)

-Once installed both you'll get something like this:
+Once installed both, you'll get something like this:
 ![MQTT Lens splash](https://i.imgur.com/bgKxDlb.png)

 # Block 1: Connecting to a public broker